lviviol/WorldBankPracticeContracts/README.md

 8. While the Total Value is relatively lower, Middle East & Latin Amerian are highly participative in Agriculture, Fishing and Forestry.
 9. In general, Asia is actively seeking Industrialization and Trade services, while relatively more developed regions such as Europe & Central Asia seems more focused on Water, Sanitation and Waste Management.

-Other Notes
+**Other Notes  **
-More indept understanding of each region and participating counties is neccessary to draw further insights to this ~US$140B contract finance recepients
+- More in-dept understanding of each region and participating counties is neccessary to draw further insights to this ~US$140B contract finance recepients
-Chart color selection & matching can be improved for more efficient readility and comparison.
+- Chart color selection & matching can be improved for more efficient readility and comparison.
+- SQLite & Python are used for compiling this data due SQL's efficient interation with database and Python's versatility and flexibility.

 ![alt text](https://github.com/lviviol/WorldBankPracticeContracts/blob/main/WBProjects.png?raw=true)